sxs-collaboration/sxs/README.md

 simulation, or return a range of versions or resolutions.
 Currently, the high-level objects encapsulate

-  * Simulations — a catalog of all simulations produced by the SXS collaboration
+  * Dataframe — a catalog of all simulations produced by the SXS collaboration
   * Simulation — an object encapsulating all data for a single simulation
   * Metadata — data describing the simulation parameters
   * Horizons — time-series data describing the apparent horizons
-  * Waveforms — time-series data describing the extrapolated gravitational-wave modes
+  * Waveform — time-series data describing the extrapolated gravitational-wave modes